 I have a master's degree in Anthropology and Social Change from the California Institute of Integral Studies in San Francisco, California and a B.A. in Women and Gender Studies at Eckerd College in St. Petersburg, Florida.

-With my counseling + coaching + fitness trainer background, I have over eight years of experience helping individuals connect to and take care of their bodies, hold space for their emotions and support folks to grow more into themselves and create more powerful change in the world.
-I also have over a decade of experience studying gender, feminism, sexuality, social change and getting free from internalized oppression.
+With my counseling + coaching + fitness trainer background, I have over ten years of experience helping individuals connect to and take care of their bodies, hold space for their emotions and support folks to grow more into themselves and create more powerful change in the world.
+I also have 14+ years of experience studying gender, feminism, sexuality, social change and getting free from internalized oppression.
 I use this experience as some of the tools to help my clients experience more freedom in their minds, hearts, bodies, and life.

 For over eight years, I worked as a self-employed fitness trainer and long distance running coach.
 As a fitness trainer, I encountered a lot of harmful messages that the fitness industry sends us every single day.
 Clients of various gender identities with different goals came to me with similar beliefs and messages that they had internalized about what kind of body they "should" or "shouldn't" have.
 I knew that I wanted to get to the root of these oppressive beliefs, but didn't know how.
 Even though it became very clear to me that fitness coaching was not my passion anymore, my desire for getting to the root of our internalized oppression has led me to doing the work that I love doing now.

 I have found being a life coach to be an amazing opportunity for me to help and support feminist deep feelers, thinkers and sensitive souls (like myself) to access their own power and freedom so they can thrive and shine in all areas in their life and in the world.

 My coaching always includes the mind, body, spirit AND justice connection to acknowledge ALL parts of who you are and what you experience.